Hopefully, this might give you a few ideas to get the best out of Pleo.

 Automatic reminders within Pleo makes sure employees attach missing receipts, so we don’t have to ping them.
 Having all things in place is crucial for us and makes our yearly audit a lot easier.

-Make it easier to stay on top and control all recurring payments within Pleo by using the Pleo virtual cards.
+Make it easier to stay on top and control all recurring payments within Pleo by using our virtual cards.
 This way, you can see who runs which subscriptions, add invoices and see how much it costs.

-A great way to welcome a new employee to your team is empower them to buy the things they need for work with their own card.
-This way, they can get in the habit of taking care of their own expenses and adding the receipts instantly.
+A great way to welcome a new employee to your team is to empower them to buy the things they need for work with their own card.
+That way, they can get in the habit of taking care of their own expenses and adding the receipts instantly.

 To have a better overview over all company spending, whether that is just by user, team or the whole company, use the Analytics feature.
 You can follow the spending patterns in detail across your different tags, teams or merchants.